Emranhossainshuvo/course-ragistration/README.md

 ## How I managed the state in my assignment project:

-* First of all it was hard to me as my first assignment with react.
-I became confused with these states.
+* First of all it was challenging to me as it was my first assignment with react.
+I became confused while dealing with these states.

-* The states were very helpfull to store data specially when I work for the remaining and total credit.
+* The states were very helpfull to store data, specially when I work with the remaining and total credit.

-* I put avery number or data in states which I will try to access from outside of that component.
+* I put numbers and objects in states, intending to access them from external components when necessary.